You can make this classic Starbucks copycat recipe at home!

 Make it creamier

-Some copycat recipes online for this wrap call for cream cheese.
+Some versions of this Starbucks copycat recipe that you find online call for cream cheese.
 Note that when I tried this wrap at Starbucks, I couldn’t taste a trace of cream cheese.
 But!
 If you wanted to add a dollop of your favorite cream cheese to the wraps before assembling them, go for it.

 If you like regular flour tortillas (that’s what I use), these wraps should not get too soggy if you choose to wrap them for meal prepping.
 My favorite tortillas brand is Mission!